AndrewChildre/code-every-day/log.md

 Day 1: April 6, 2021

-Today's Progress: learded postgresSQL in class. going to start project for hack week full stack
+Today's Progress: Learned postgresSQL in class.
+Going to start project for hack week Full stack

 Thoughts: have much to learn